Lazy Luddite Log

 I think that Wikileaks is too much of an ego project for its key candidate (and Mr Assange himself may well fit more into the libertarian clump).

-I think that the Sex Party is more a party for the sex industry than for all of us as sexual beings and that they are at risk of taking 'sex positive' and turning it into 'sex issue blaze'.
+I think that the Sex Party is more a party for the sex industry than for all of us as sexual beings and that they are at risk of taking sex-positive and turning it into sex-blasé.

 PROGRESSIVE OR RADICAL: Hemp (F), Greens (S),